 • MS in Biodefense

 • MS in Organization Development and Knowledge Management

 • PhD in Public Policy

-Recommendation Letters: Two are required, from either professors who have taught the applicant or professional colleagues who know the applicant and are familiar with their work.
+Recommendation Letters: Two are required, from professors or professional colleagues who are knowledgeable about the applicant.

 - Johns Hopkins University School of Advanced International Studies

 - Yale University, Jackson Institute for Global Affairs

 - Arizona State University, Thunderbird School of Global Management